Gabriella439/slides/liquidhaskell/slides.md

 At the time of this writing, Liquid Haskell has 238 open issues

-* Turn bug reports into failing test (way more useful than you think!)
+* Turn bug reports into failing tests (way more useful than you think!)
 * Identify stale issues that are already fixed
 * Fix issues if you can!